Health Emergencies

 Injuries

 Injuries sustained at the workplace will require the victim’s supervisor to file certain reports with Industrial Hygiene, Occupational Health, the Office of Risk Management, and Insurance Workers’ Compensation.
-These reports, as well as additional information, are available at viceprovost.tufts.edu/emergencies-accident-reporting.
+These reports, as well as additional information, are available at access.tufts.edu/workers-compensation-program.

 Bleeding